Ameya79/About-Me/README.md

 ## 📚 What I Focus On
 - Learning **step-by-step**, not skipping the "why"
-- Writing beginner-friendly code that *actually works*
+- Building projects that can be used in real life
 - Exploring **data**, **logic building**, and some **web basics**

 ---